staltz/cycle-onionify/README.md

 import {StateSource} from 'cycle-onionify';
 ```

-Then, you can compose nested state types:
+Then, you can compose nested state types in the parent component file:

 ```typescript
 import {State as ChildState} from './Child';